Planning Guide

 • CARRY-ON BAG(S) must be able to fit in an overhead compartment or under a seat.

-Aairport security strictly enforces carry-on regulations (learn more at www.tsa.gov).
+Airport security strictly enforces carry-on regulations (learn more at www.tsa.gov).
 Anything that isn’t allowed in your carry-on will be taken by airport security and not returned.
 For simplicity, we recommend absolutely no liquids in your carry-on bags (pack them in your suitcase).

 TRAVEL ARRANGEMENTS